ruby-cube/rue/packages/planify/README.md

 Planify prevents memory leaks via three main approaches:

-- by making handler cleanup more user-friendly
+- by making handler cleanup more developer-friendly
 - by logging warnings during development if a cleanup strategy is not in place
 - with Typescript errors during development
 <br/>

 ### Cleanup Strategies

-Planify provides four basic types of strategies for cleanup.
+Planify provides four main cleanup strategies:

 - **Auto-cleanup:** One-time listeners enjoy automatic cleanup inherently.
-Sustained listeners can also enjoy automatic cleanup if they are initialized within a scope for which auto-cleanup has been defined.
+Sustained listeners can also enjoy automatic cleanup if initialized within a scope for which auto-cleanup has been defined.
 To enable auto-cleanup, define an auto-cleanup function before initializing an app:

     ```tsx
     // main.ts